wearefuturegov/camden-style-guide/README.md

 - In theory that should work!

+## Usage in your JavaScript app as an npm module

+TODO - need to add build scripts to package.json

+1. `yarn dist`
+2. `yarn release`
+3. `yarn add camden-style-guide`

+In the interim we ought to be able to just use whatever rails webpacker is spitting out in the `public/packs` folder.

 ## Usage for development of the Guide itself

 This ought to start a server so that you can preview the guide at http://localhost:4000/style_guide